What is my role?

 As the Future Producers form into teams to design a range of projects, seasons and events they are coming to a point where they need to work out their role in delivery.
 What I am keen to avoid is us creating teams that essentially silo individuals into a ‘stage’ in the journey of the project.
 For example, someone taking on programming to then pass the baton to a marketing bod, who then deliver an audience to an event manager.
 Through this programme we want the participants to be given the chance to be a creative producer – to make work happen – from design to delivery and on to documentation and dissemination.

-The team involved in producing Fresh Flix for Encounters have started to identify their individual roles with Christina taking on the Children’s Jury Workshops, Luke leading on a filmmaking workshop ‘Turn the Camera on Yourself’, Matt taking on the ‘Comedy Writing Masterclass’ and Jenny leading on the ‘Fresh Flix: Shoot from the Hip screening and Q&A’ plus liaising with Charlie on digital documentation.
+The team involved in producing Fresh Flix for Encounters have started to identify their individual roles with a participant taking on the Children’s Jury Workshops, Luke leading on a filmmaking workshop ‘Turn the Camera on Yourself’, Matt taking on the ‘Comedy Writing Masterclass’ and Jenny leading on the ‘Fresh Flix: Shoot from the Hip screening and Q&A’ plus liaising with Charlie on digital documentation.

 Sometimes it can be hard to get your head what it means to be a creative producer.
 I always find Clare Reddington – the Pervasive Media Studio director and queen bee of Watershed producers – writing useful on the role of a producer.
 I also thought it might be good to share my job description as the Future Producers are essentially helping me to do my job better!